 Each partner sets three specific actions that will help them to progress towards their goal.
 Then they participate in a 15-minute long action review, via Zoom or Google Hangouts.
 We have many satisfied clients, who testify that this system has helped them to beat procrastination and achieve their goals.

 The ActionBuddy platform offers a further feature to help you stay focused.
 You pledge to achieve your essential actions, and if you fail, you give money to a cause that you don’t like or support.
 This is a powerful incentive for most people to get things done!

 Most users find that this happens very rarely, though, as the combination of the pledge system and the mutual support offered by your accountability partner provides the perfect motivation to complete the actions you have agreed to.

 This model can be used for achieving goals in any area of life, whether work-related or linked to personal development or fitness.
-It's a popular platform with freelancers and self-employed people, who may lack the structure that people in traditional employment have.
-Having an accountability partnership can provide the perfect substitute for team accountability in the workplace.
+It’s a popular platform with freelancers and self-employed people, who may lack the structure that people in traditional employment have.
+Having an accountability partner can provide the perfect substitute for team accountability in the workplace.

 Grab the Chance to Be Successful!

 Don’t be that person who fails to achieve their New Year’s resolutions.
 You don’t even have to wait for New Year’s to make a change.
 You can take the first step towards success right now, by establishing a relationship with an accountability partner.

 Having a dedicated relationship that is focused on achieving your goals will give you the opportunity to banish procrastination, boost productivity and crush your goals.
 The power of accountability means no more excuses.